rails/rails/guides/source/initialization.md

 end
 ```

-Firstly, +super+ is called which calls the +initialize+ method on +Rack::Server+.
+Firstly, `super` is called which calls the `initialize` method on `Rack::Server`.

-### Rack: +lib/rack/server.rb+
+### Rack: `lib/rack/server.rb`

-+Rack::Server+ is responsible for providing a common server interface for all Rack-based applications, which Rails is now a part of.
+`Rack::Server` is responsible for providing a common server interface for all Rack-based applications, which Rails is now a part of.

-The +initialize+ method in +Rack::Server+ simply sets a couple of variables:
+The `initialize` method in `Rack::Server` simply sets a couple of variables:

 ```ruby
 def initialize(options = nil)